TransmodelEcosystem/EUDIT/wiki/use-cases/business-use-cases/buc-b-shop-and-price.md

    - pass validity conditions;
    - bundle conditions; and
    - any other dependency between TRAVEL BASKET ELEMENTs.
-During each operation, the retailer shall send to the relevant request to the concerned distributor and each of them shall return the updated shopping result for the relevant CUSTOMER OFFER PACKAGE(s), including the applicable PRICE, validity period, conditions, restrictions and any detected consequence affecting other TRAVEL BASKET ELEMENTs.
+During each evaluation, the retailer shall send to the relevant request to the concerned distributor and each of them shall return the updated shopping result for the relevant CUSTOMER OFFER PACKAGE(s), including the applicable PRICE, validity period, conditions, restrictions and any detected consequence affecting other TRAVEL BASKET ELEMENTs.
 14. The retailer shall consolidate all relevant distributor responses, together with any retailer-side basket processing result, into one updated logical TRAVEL BASKET state.
+If one or more quotations cannot continue without recalculation (expired), the retailer shall request a mandatory refresh of the CUSTOMER OFFER PACKAGE(s) before the logical TRAVEL BASKET can continue unchanged.
 If the requested operation has consequences on one or more other TRAVEL BASKET ELEMENTs, the retailer shall present those consequences to the TRANSPORT CUSTOMER before finalising the TRAVEL BASKET state :
    - repricing of one or more TRAVEL BASKET ELEMENTs;
    - refresh or expiry of a quotation;